jenasuraj/CareSync/README.md

-The project is not ready yet ! it's approx 60% ready off now
+The project is not ready yet ! it's approx 70% completed